jeongwhanchoi/awesome-survey-papers/README.md

 # awesome-survey-papers
-A collection of Survey Papers in Machine Learning
+A currated list of Survey Papers in Machine Learning